calvinbui/calvin.me/posts/2020-12-25-testing-nbn-1000-ultrafast/index.md

 I attempted the same tests while connected to [Mullvad's OpenVPN server and WireGuard server](https://mullvad.net/en/servers/) in Australia through OPNsense.
 I also performed the same test on my MacBook Pro through OpenVPN as a real-world example.

-There is overhead when using a VPN service.
-WireGuard is faster than OpenVPN, however neither were able to break the 900 Mbps barrier.
+There is an overhead when using a VPN service.
+WireGuard is faster than OpenVPN, however, neither were able to break the 900 Mbps barrier.

 When running OpenVPN directly on my MacBook I assume the CPU overhead and traffic hops was the reason it scored so low.